Peter Donaldson (newsreader): Retirement and death

 In retirement Donaldson lived in Pulborough, West Sussex, where his interests included gardening, current affairs, drama, walking, swimming and patronage of the White Horse (Pulborough) and Rising Sun (Nutbourne) pubs.
 Donaldson died on 2 November 2015, aged 70.

 Donaldson is survived by his wife Aileen, whom he married in 1973, and their daughter, Emma, sons, Jamie and Bin, and grandson, Jack.

-On his death BBC newsreader Corrie Corfield wrote: "He was a huge part of my life for over 27 years - a good friend, a superb broadcaster, a mentor, an ally, a rock, and the best boss I've ever had."
-Presenter of BBC News at Ten Huw Edwards tweeted: "Peter Donaldson.
-Wonderful friend and generous colleague.
-We will miss him."
-Fellow BBC Radio 4 broadcaster Libby Purves said he had been an "icon" among staff for leading a revolt against BBC management in the 1970s.
+On his death BBC newsreader Corrie Corfield wrote: "He was a huge part of my life for over 27 years – a good friend, a superb broadcaster, a mentor, an ally, a rock, and the best boss I've ever had."
+BBC Radio 4 broadcaster Libby Purves said he had been an "icon" among staff for leading a revolt against BBC management in the 1970s.
 BBC Director-General Tony Hall described Donaldson as "the quintessential voice of the BBC".